Helping educators in and out of the classroom.

 Over the years we’ve awarded over $1,117,800 in grants to 1,142 talented teachers and innovative programs.
 Here are some of the past winners.

 Grant Recipients receive funds after the costs are incurred.
-To get reimbursed for purchases, Grant Recipients will submit additional electronic forms with copies of paid receipts via the application portal by 11:59 pm on Thursday, March 31, 2022.
+To get reimbursed, Grant Recipients will submit additional electronic forms with copies of paid receipts via the application portal by 11:59 pm on Thursday, March 31, 2022.